 Find Inspiration From the Outdoors

 A transparent acrylic invitation with simple white lettering achieves contemporary minimalism.
+The "less is more" aesthetic uses a visual hierarchy of text to highlight only the most important details.

 This colorful invitation suite is inspired by a Chinoiserie, the European interpretation of Chinese motifs.
 A teal and aqua color combination with hints of pinks illustrates cherry blossoms and bas relief birds.